top of page

 Why Don’t We Talk About Matrescence More?

-Our culture pressures mothers to “bounce back” after birth both physically, emotionally, and even in their careers.
-A 2018 study from the University of Toronto found that over 75% of women reported feeling societal pressure to return to pre-baby life quickly.
-But the truth is, you don’t go back; you evolve.
+Cultural pressures don’t help.
+We’re told to “bounce back” physically, emotionally, and even professionally.
+A 2018 University of Toronto study found 75% of women felt pressure to return to pre-baby life quickly.
+But the truth is, you don’t go back you evolve into a new version of yourself.

 The Science of Change

-Motherhood doesn’t just change your routine, it rewires your brain.
-Research from the University of Edinburgh found that pregnancy and early motherhood trigger structural changes in the brain, particularly in areas linked to empathy, decision-making, and social connection.
-This helps explain why new mums often feel hyper-aware of their baby’s needs but might struggle to recall where they left their keys!
+Motherhood isn’t just about routine changes, it literally rewires the brain.
+University of Edinburgh research found pregnancy and early motherhood trigger structural brain changes, particularly in areas linked to empathy, decision-making, and social awareness.

 The Emotional Landscape